arXiv/arxiv-docs/about/ourmembers.md

 # Our Members
-We gratefully acknowledge the support of the following member institutions.
+We gratefully acknowledge the support of the following member institutions, which contribute expertise and [funding](funding).
 Learn more about [membership](/about/membership).

 <style>